-Freedom from Family Dysfunction: A Guide for Families Battling Addiction or Mental Illness was published in 2019 by Rowman & Littlefield.
+Freedom from Family Dysfunction: A Guide for Families Battling Addiction or Mental Illness was published in 2019 by Rowman & Littlefield, reprinted in paperback in 2022 and published in Estonian in 2023.
 He wrote the book specifically for family members who love someone battling addiction or mental illness but “want to break the cycles of codependency and relapse plaguing their dysfunctional systems.”
-Claudia Black, noted author and family systems thought leader declared: “Kenneth is changing the way we thik about and approach families.
+Claudia Black, noted author and family systems thought leader declared: “Kenneth is changing the way we think about and approach families.
 His is a voice we all can and need to hear.”

 He has overseen the design and installation of the family treatment program for Bayside Marin, Morningside Recovery, Safe Harbor Treatment Center for Women, Casa Capri/Windward Way and other national-level programs.
 In addition, he conducts a twice-monthly therapy group for parents of troubled teens and stuck young adults and has historically conducted an annual healing workshop for families of the White Mountain Apache Reservation in Whiteriver, AZ.